debricked/actions/README.md

 ### Scan

-You can use the action `debricked/actions/scan@v3.0.0` to scan your repository.
+You can use the action `debricked/actions/scan@v3.0.1` to scan your repository.
 The action needs one environmental variable: `DEBRICKED_TOKEN`, to be set to your Debricked API token.
 You should store it in a secret variable under `Settings - Secrets` in your repository, so it doesn't leak through the logs!

-This is an example workflow file which using Docker image:
+This is an example workflow file which uses our Docker image:

 ```yaml
 name: Vulnerability scan